 Dillon would like to write more novels about Madison, and she's also got an idea for a romance.

 She's submitted her novel to a few agents, received a few rejections and currently plans to self-

 Dillon said she's not dissuaded by the rejections but is getting impatient.
 "I want to get it

 published and see what happens."

-Laura A. Janssen, a senior assistant district attorney for Fulton County, said she has no
+Laura A. Janssen, a senior assistant district attorney for Fulton County, said she has no interest in

-interest in writing a legal thriller.
+writing a legal thriller.
 "I took David's class to get away from my legal life," she said.

 She said her biggest challenge was getting herself there.
-"I had no idea how consumed I was
+"I had no idea how consumed I was by

-meetings because of her workload.
+because of her workload.

 Janssen, an animal lover, is Fulton's dedicated animal cruelty prosecutor.
 She wanted to write